Yousousen/bsc_physics_cleaner/README.md

 frame #30: _start + 0x25 (0x5573f8374435 in ./GRMHD)
 ```

 , then this could be caused by the problem of trying to run a GPU-trained model on the CPU.
-To resolve the issue one should execute the code as specified in _Running models trained on the GPU_, and recreate the `net.pt` file.
-To do so without retraining or reoptimizing a model, follow _Loading an already trained model_ and _Generating the C++ model_ of _How to use this notebook_ at the top of the python script.
-If jupyter notebook is not available, one can still follow these instructions, and one should simply explicitly comment out code that should not be run in the `.py` file version of the script.
+To resolve the issue one should make the modifications as specified in _Running models, trained on the GPU, on the CPU, and vice versa_.

 ### Issues with the STUDY_NAME constant